 - To prepare the tapioca, soak them in water for an hour.
 Drain and discard water.
 Boil 1 liter water.
-When water boils, add tapioca & white sugar.
+When the water boils, add the tapioca & white sugar.
 Cook for about 10 minutes or until pearls become transparent.
 If it becomes too thick, add more water.
 Let cool.

-- To prepare the rum caramel sauce, mix muscovado sugar and rum in a small saucepan.
+- To prepare the rum caramel sauce, mix the muscovado sugar and rum in a small saucepan.
 Cook until it becomes slightly thick.
 Let it cool.

-- To prepare the almond jelly, boil almond milk & sugar in a small saucepan.
+- To prepare the almond jelly, boil the almond milk & sugar in a small saucepan.
 When it boils, add agar-agar.
 Cook for another minute, whisking continuously.
 If you cannot get rid of the lumps, strain the liquid.
 Transfer to a square or rectangular baking pan or whatever container you can use to retain that shape.
 Put in the fridge for about 30 minutes.
 Cut to square pieces.
 Set aside.

 - You can put some shaved ice with the mixture.